What is Teradata?

 A column can be set as the Identity column in a Teradata table that cannot be altered.
 Using a unique value generated by the system, these columns are used to ensure that the rows are unique.

-They are very useful when several tables are combined and avoids over processing of the data.
+They are very useful when several tables are combined and avoids over-processing of the data.

-Why Teradata is not used for OLTP?
+Why is Teradata not used for OLTP?